startupbuilders777/ChaosNetwork/README.md

 ## IMPORTANT DETAILS ON WEIGHT SHARING FOR CHAOS NETWORK:

-Each node in the candidate field will always be multiplied by the same weight (out of the k weights) when it is chosen for the activation field.
+Each node in the candidate field will always be multiplied by the same weight (out of the k weights) when it is chosen for the selected field.
 Node X's candidate field nodes will have a weight-match with a particular weight in node X!
 This means if (a, b, c, d, e) are nodes in the candidate field for node F, and node F has weights (w1, w2, w3) (Degree 3), then a will always multiply with w1 if its chosen, (lets use the term weigth-match, so a's weight-match is w1 )